Jim Burke Lincoln Brake Service

 Lincoln Pickup & Delivery

-When your vehicle needs service, we'll pick it up, service it, and deliver it back to you - and make sure that you have another Lincoln vehicle to drive in the meantime. *
+When your vehicle needs service, we'll pick it up, service it, and deliver it back to you* - and when available, we can also provide a complimentary Lincoln vehicle throughout the service period.**

 Lincoln Access Rewards™

-Join and activate Lincoln Access Rewards by downloading the Lincoln Way® app? or visiting LincolnAccessRewards.com.
+Join and activate Lincoln Access Rewards by downloading the Lincoln app? or visiting LincolnAccessRewards.com.

 Lifetime Brake Pad Guarantee*

 *Available for Motorcraft® brake pads purchased after 7/1/14.
 Nontransferable.
-Replacement requires a copy of the original repair order and completion of any other necessary brake service, such as brake rotor service.
-Motorcraft brake pads must be installed by a U.S. Ford Dealership, Lincoln Retailer, or Quick Lane® Store technician to be covered.
-Pads only; labor costs not included.
-Commercial delivery vehicles, taxi, limousine, postal, police, tow trucks, racing, and emergency vehicles are excluded.
-Restrictions and exclusions apply.
-See a Service Advisor for details.
-Lincoln reserves the right to change, modify, or discontinue this program at any time.
+Requires copy of original repair order and completion of any necessary brake service (e.g., rotor service).
+Pads must be installed by a U.S. Ford Dealer, Lincoln Dealer, or Quick Lane® technician.
+Covers pads only; labor costs excluded.
+Excludes commercial delivery, taxi, limousine, postal, police, tow, racing, and emergency vehicles.
+See Service Advisor for details.
+Lincoln may change or discontinue this program at any time.
 Quick Lane® and Motorcraft® are registered trademarks of Ford Motor Company.

 Anticipate the road ahead with a complimentary brake inspection.

 *Inspect brake friction material, caliper operation, rotors, drums, hoses, and connections.
 Inspect parking brake for damage and proper operation.
-See a Service Advisor for details.
+See participating U.S. dealer for details.
 Lincoln reserves the right to change, modify, or discontinue this program at any time.

 How can I tell if my brakes need servicing?